cmizony/game-server/README.md

 [![Dependency Status](https://www.versioneye.com/user/projects/54e2be9d8bd69f54f100005a/badge.svg?style=flat)](https://www.versioneye.com/user/projects/54e2be9d8bd69f54f100005a)

-## Synopsis
+## Minecraft Server

-Features on top of minecraft server
+Features built on top of the server
 * Minecraft server backend API and misc functionalities implemented in PHP using CodeIgniter v3
 * Minecraft server front-end web-app that display the information from the back-end API

 ## Details

-The idea of this project is to create a wrapper around the game minecraft (v1.8) to propose a server self controlled by the community.
+Wrapper around minecraft (v1.8) to propose a server self controlled by the community.
-It currently support the following features:
+It currently supports the following features:

 * Automatic sign-up on white-list from the website
 * Score system based on points calculated using the achievment system